MrJash/my-flutter-weather-app/README.md

 # flutter_weatherapp

-A simple weather app im Flutter.
+A simple weather app in Flutter.

 ## Getting Started